exonum/exonum-doc/src/get-started/java-binding.md

 Exonum Java Binding provides two plugins:

 - Exonum Java Runtime Plugin for Java services support.
-- Exonum Local Configuration Plugin for support of services with custom initial configuration arguments encoded with Protobuf.
+- Exonum Instance Configuration Plugin for support of services with custom initial configuration arguments encoded with Protobuf.
 Such arguments are sent to the service on its start and are typically used to customize the behavior of a particular service instance.